 You may never have seen Mary Tyler Moore’s groundbreaking sitcom from the 1970s, the Mary Tyler Moore Show.
 But you’ve no doubt seen the famous image of her character, a single professional woman “making it” on her own, jubilantly tossing her hat in the air.

-Moore certainly made it on her own—earning six Emmy awards during an acting career that spanned decades.
-But along with having great success, this American icon faced lifelong challenges that impacted her personally and professionally.
+Moore has certainly made it on her own—earning six Emmy awards during an acting career that has spanned decades.
+But along with having great success, this American icon has faced lifelong challenges that have impacted her personally and professionally.

 It wasn’t until she was in her 50s that Moore discovered the cause of those challenges: dyscalculia.
 Learn how math issues factored into both her accomplishments and her struggles.

 Trouble at School, Refuge in a Dance Studio

 As a child, Moore had a tough time keeping up in class.
 And like many kids with learning and attention issues she was bullied because of it.
 “Walking home became a nightmare of catcalls—‘Hi, dummy,’ ‘Hey, Miss Stupid,’” she recounts in After All, the first of her two autobiographies.